mihailgaberov/chat/README.md

 1. Ensure that [NodeJS](http://nodejs.org/) is installed.
 2. Install [npm](https://www.npmjs.com/).
-3. From the project folder, execute the following command:
+3. From the project folder, execute the following commands:

 To install dependencies:
 ```shell